 Hagatna is the capital of the American island territory of Guam.
 Hagatna is one of the island's major commercial districts in addition to being the seat of government.
 Guam is an island in the North Pacific Ocean, about three-quarters of the way from Hawaii to the Philippines.
 Tropical marine; generally warm and humid, moderated by northeast trade winds; dry season (January to June), rainy season (July to December); little seasonal temperature variation.
 Volcanic origin, surrounded by coral reefs; relatively flat coralline limestone plateau (source of most fresh water), with steep coastal cliffs and narrow coastal plains in north, low hills in centre, mountains in south.
 The official languages are English and Chamorro.
 Japanese is also spoken, particularly by older people.
 The main religion is Christianity.
 The economy of Guam is supported by its principal industry, tourism, which is primarily composed of visitors from Japan.
 Guam’s second-largest source of income is the United States military.
+The security risk for expatriates in Guam is low.
+Risks include low levels of petty crime and the possibility of terrorism due to the presence of the US military bases.
 The population in Hagatna is 0.011 Mil (2014 est.), while the inflation rate is 2.5% (2014 est.).

 Cost Of Living